The Complete Guide to Migrating from Zendesk to Trengo

 This is the most crucial part of the migration.
 We reconstruct the tickets and then rebuild the conversation chronologically.

-Extract Ticket Data: Pull all relevant tickets using Zendesk's incremental export APIs, capturing metadata like the original requester, creation date, final status, tags, and most importantly, the chronological history of all comments and activities.
+Extract Ticket Data: Pull all relevant tickets using Zendesk's incremental export API, capturing metadata like the original requester, creation date, final status, tags, and most importantly, the chronological history of all comments and activities.

 Inject Conversation History: Each message from the Zendesk history must be inserted sequentially against the newly created Trengo ticket ID to faithfully recreate the conversation timeline, preserving authorship and timestamps.